5 ways to avoid a bad fencing job and 3 signs you’ve found a good fencer

-“If somebody can design what you’re wanting, the flow of your yards, the laneway of your property, and design it and he is $500 dearer than somebody else, why don’t you use him?” asks Simon.
+“If somebody can design what you’re wanting, the flow of your yards, the laneway of your property, and he’s $500 dearer than somebody else, why don’t you use him?” asks Simon.
 “He’ll have put a lot of input into it, and is showing the experience that he has.”

 They’ll also take note of your needs.
-For example, if you have sheep, the fence will have design aspects to suit your needs.
+For example, if you have sheep, the fence will have design aspects that help you move your sheep easily.

 “They’ll make sure that it’s stock proof for the purpose that it’s set out to be.
-If you’re fencing a lifestyle block and you’ve got sheep, that the bottom wire is a distance off the ground that your sheep aren’t going to get underneath, on average we’re talking 100mm, 115mm, no higher than that in place, and it follows the ground appropriately, so animals can’t get underneath it.”
+If you’re fencing a lifestyle block and you’ve got sheep, they’ll make sure the bottom wire is a distance off the ground that your sheep aren’t going to get underneath.
+On average we’re talking 100mm, 115mm, no higher than that in place, and it follows the ground appropriately, so animals can’t get underneath it.”